 Our Public Relations

 The Friends have deep media relationships throughout Metro Detroit.
 This affords us opportunities to showcase adoptable animals, provide education and animal tips, promote events, and address animal advocacy to a wide audience.
 Public relations efforts include a segment on WJBK Fox 2 News the second Monday of each month.
-Closer to home, the Friends have regular features in print and electronic media, including a bimonthly program called Pawprints TV on City of Dearborn television.
+We also can be seen on the Hallmark channel once a month on the pet adoption segment.
+Closer to home, the Friends have regular features in print and electronic media.
 Our own outreach tools include the Friends website, twice monthly E-news, Facebook and Twitter communities, and constant face-to-face interactivity.

 - Saving all adoptable animals

 - Providing high-quality animal care and adoption services

 - Delivering innovative outreach programs and activities that promote education

 - Embracing environmental responsibility with earth-friendly practices and facilities